-- ➤ To prepare the hydraulic jack: insert the third rod of pump lever for the jack into the wheel wrench extension. - Close pressure release screw 3. - To do this, use the flattened section on pump lever 1 to turn pressure release screw 1 clockwise to the stop.
+- ► To prepare the hydraulic jack: insert the third rod of pump lever for the jack into the wheel wrench extension. - Close pressure release screw (3). - To do this, use the flattened section on pump lever (1) to turn pressure release screw (3) clockwise to the stop.

-- (i) Do not turn pressure release screw (3) more than one or two full turns.
-Hydraulic fluid could otherwise escape. - Insert pump lever (1) with the largest rod into the recess on the jack and secure by turning it clockwise. - Place the jack vertically beneath the jack support points described below.
+- (i) Do not turn pressure release screw (a) more than one or two full turns.
+Hydraulic fluid could otherwise escape. - Insert pump lever 1 with the largest rod into the recess on the jack and secure by turning it clockwise. - Place the jack vertically beneath the jack support points described below.